AndreiCIlies/Fisher-s_Exact_Test/README.md

 ## Technologies Used
 * Python.
 * Tkinter Library for the window, entries, labels, button and messagebox.
-* Scipy Library for the fisher_exact method to display one-tailed and two-tailed p-values to see that the implemented methods calculate the p-values correct.
+* SciPy Library for the fisher_exact method to display one-tailed and two-tailed p-values to see that the implemented methods calculate the p-values correct.